 Community service and outreach are both important core values of the ideal Beta Theta Pi fraternity man.
 Each member of the Beta Beta chapter completes a minimum of eight community service hours per semester, and some brothers obtain as many as 300 hours.
 This allows for brothers to become more connected on their campus while also giving back to their community.

-This past spring semester the Beta Beta chapter revamped the chapter's philanthropy.
-In April we held our first annual, "Dodge for a Cause" philanthropy event supporting the Cystic Fibrosis Foundation.
-On the Tuesday (April 18) of our philanthropy week we hosted a Beta Lemonade stand where we served our famous and delicious Beta Lemonade that is served during rounds of formal rush.
-Each Beta Lemonade drink costed $1, and through the Beta Lemonade stand we raised $567 in just a couple of hours.
+In April 2017 we held our first annual "Dodge for a Cause" event supporting the Cystic Fibrosis Foundation.
+On the Tuesday (April 18) of our philanthropy week we hosted a Beta lemonade stand on Business Row to gather donations towards CFF while also further promoting our campus-favorite lemonade recipe.
+Each Beta lemonade drink cost $1, and through the Beta Lemonade stand we raised $567 in just a couple of hours.

-Through our chapter's philanthropic efforts in the 2017 spring semester we raised a total of $11,105, a Beta Beta chapter record!
+Through our chapter's philanthropic efforts in the 2017 spring semester, we raised a total of $11,150, a Beta Beta chapter record!
 Our philanthropic events and community service efforts continue to strive for greater heights and challenges.

 For questions or inquiries regarding philanthropy and service involvement, please feel free to contact the Philanthropy Chairman.